-These are the best music player apps for Android in May 2021!
+These are the Best Music Player apps for Android in Summer 2021!

-Spotify is available on both free and paid flavors and comes with a plethora of features as well as nifty things such as an amazingly big library, amazing recommendations based on what you listen to and what’s popular in your area, and support for podcasts, which is something very few music streaming apps have built-in.
+Spotify is available in both free and paid flavors and comes with a lot of features as well as nifty things such as an amazingly big library, amazing recommendations based on what you listen to and what’s popular in your area, and support for podcasts, which is something very few music streaming apps have built-in.

-If Spotify is not your cup of tea, then Deezer might fit the bill a little bit better than Spotify does, as it’s one of the most well-known alternatives to bigger apps like Apple Music and YouTube Music.
+If Spotify is not your cup of tea, then Deezer might fit the bill a little bit better, as it’s one of the most well-known alternatives to bigger apps like Apple Music and YouTube Music.
 Deezer actually provides a very similar feature set to Spotify, down to the number of features the Premium version offers, and it also has an ad-supported free version.
-Both are pretty good, though, as we have features such as downloads, recommendations, and a vast library of both music tracks and podcasts for you to choose from.
+Both are pretty good as there are features such as downloads, recommendations, and a vast library of both music tracks and podcasts for you to choose from.

 If you’re on the lookout for one of the best music player apps out there, this might be pretty close.

 It’s been years and we’re still surprised Apple actually made Apple Music available on Android, but alas, they did.
 And for what it’s worth, it’s definitely on the upper tier of the best music player apps for Android.
-In order to have access to this service, you have the option to pay a $10/month subscription for a personal package; $5 if you are a student or you can pay a monthly $15 if you want to enjoy a family package, allowing you to share your subscription and Apple’s ginormous music library with up to 6 people.
+In order to have access to this service, you have the option to pay a $10/month subscription for a personal package; $5 if you’re a student or you can pay a monthly $15 if you want to enjoy a family package, allowing you to share your subscription and Apple’s enormous music library with up to six people.

-I often recommend Spotify blindly to people, but I actually tried out Apple Music for some months and found it to be a pretty compelling package as well.
+I often recommend Spotify blindly to people, but I actually tried out Apple Music for a few months and found it to be a pretty compelling package as well.

 Shuttle Music Player

-This is pretty much it for our list of the best music player apps available.
-If you’re into streaming, then you really can’t go wrong with any of the big players: Spotify and Apple Music offer a relatively comparable set of features and relatively comparable pricing as well.
+If you’re into streaming, then you really can’t go wrong with any of the big players.
+Spotify and Apple Music offer a relatively comparable set of features and relatively comparable pricing as well.
 Deezer and Tidal are also compelling options in this space, while iHeartRadio keeps things old school by allowing you to tune into actual radio stations.

 Don’t want to stream your music?
 Then Musixmatch and Shuttle are both amazing options.
-Check these out and let us know your favorite.
+Check them all out and let us know your favorite.
 Further, you can even check out some of our recommendations for the Best TWS as well as the hardware you need to get started with Lossless Audio.